-On February 1, 2021, we closed an underwritten public offering (the "Underwritten Public Offering") of 4,427,500 shares of common stock (which includes the full exercise of the underwriters' over-allotment option) for gross proceeds of approximately \$28.8 million, before deducting the underwriting discounts and commissions and other estimated offering expenses.
-The offer and sale of common stock in the ATM Offering and the Underwritten Public Offering were made pursuant to our shelf registration statement.
+On February 1, 2021, we closed an underwritten public offering (the "Underwritten Public Offering") of 4,427,500 shares of common stock (which includes the full exercise of the underwriters' over-allotment option) for gross proceeds of approximately \$28.8 million, before deducting the underwriting discounts and commissions and other offering expenses.
+The offer and sale of common stock in the Underwritten Public Offering were made pursuant to our shelf registration statement.

-Because of the recent outbreak of COVID-19, there is significant uncertainty surrounding the potential impact on our results of operations and cash flows.
+As a result of rising interest rates, higher inflation, supply chain disruptions the ongoing COVID-19 pandemic and the conflict between Russia and Ukraine, there remains uncertainty surrounding the potential impact of such events on our results of operations and cash flows.
 We are proactively taking steps to increase available cash on hand including, but not limited to, targeted reductions in discretionary operating expenses and capital expenditures and borrowing under the revolving credit facility.